tatut/ripley/README.md

 Ripley supports a custom attribute `::h/after-replace` in the component's root element.
 When the component is replaced when the source value changes, this JS fragment is evaluated after the DOM update.
 This can be used to reinitialize any client side scripts that are attached to this component.
+The DOM element that was replaced is bound to `this` during evaluation.

 ## Changes

+### 2024-04-03
+- Use new Function instead of eval for after replace JS code

 ### 2024-04-02
 - Add `::h/after-replace` attribute (see Client side state above)